anniequasar/session-summaries/online/meetup206_tim_django.md

 Change url in `django_bpaml_event/base.html` to `{% url 'member-edit' %}`

-### Changing admin forms - Use a textarea rather than a text input field for event description
+### Changing admin forms - Use a textarea rather than a text input field for event description `git checkout step10`

 Create a file `django_bpaml_event/forms.py`